UltraStar-Deluxe/format/spec.md

 The `VERSION` header indicates the version of this specification that a file complies to.
 The value of the tag is a [semantic version](https://semver.org), meaning that an implementation supporting version 1.0.0 of this spec should be able to process files using a version of 1.1.0 without any changes (although new features might not be supported).
 Implementations SHOULD NOT attempt to process files with a higher major version than they were designed to work with.

-In absence of the `VERSION` header the version 0.3.0 should be assumed.
+In absence of the `VERSION` header implementations SHOULD assume the version 0.3.0.
 Implementations SHOULD reject a file based on the value of the `VERSION` header, in particular if the value is syntactically invalid.
 Applications MAY reject prerelease-versions altogether.

 The `VERSION` header SHOULD be the first header in a file.